Leon7702/lunarfit/frontend/README.md

 # Lunarfit (Working Title?)
 Webapp

-This is what you get when following https://vuejs.org/guide/quick-start.html using node, with the options ESLint and Prettier.
-Feel free to replace it with the frontend setup you actually use.
+This is what you get when following https://vuejs.org/guide/quick-start.html using `npm`, with the options ESLint and Prettier.
+Feel free to replace it with the frontend setup and package manager you actually use (but keep the `Dockerfile`).

+You can also start the frontend dev server using the top-level `docker comopse up frontend`.

 ## Communicating with the backend